syntasso/kratix/docs/quick-start.md

 The Kratix API should now be available.

 ### Multi-Cluster Networking
-Some KinD installations use not-standard networking, to ensure cross-cluster communication we need to run this script.
+Some KinD installations use not-standard networking; to ensure cross-cluster communication we need to run this script:

 ```
 PLATFORM_CLUSTER_IP=`docker inspect platform-control-plane | grep '"IPAddress": "172' | awk '{print $2}' | awk -F '"' '{print $2}'`